sosuisen/git-documentdb/docs/git-documentdb.putresult.md

 - ok: ok shows always true.
 Exception is thrown when error occurs.

-- id: id of a document
+- id: id of a document.
+(You might be confused.
+Underscored '\_id' is used only in a [JsonDoc](./git-documentdb.jsondoc.md) type.
+In other cases, 'id' is used.
+This is a custom of PouchDB/CouchDB.)

 - file\_sha: SHA-1 hash of Git object (40 characters)